Eduardoiago/KeyHEX-AES/README.md

 3. It uses the AES algorithm in CFB mode (_Cipher Feedback Mode_) to encrypt the data.
 It also uses _PBKDF2_ to derive the key from a supplied password.

+4. The algorithm uses random numbers and deals with entropy (unpredictable randomness) and secure generation of random numbers (e.g. using CSPRNG).
+Secure random numbers are unpredictable by nature and developers should care about them, because broken random generator means compromised or hacked system or app.

 ## Interface console:

 <img src="https://i.ibb.co/GtmN7B2/interface-image1.png" alt="interface-image1" border="0">